 Trellis:

 A trellis is a two dimensional structure of open lattice work which may be freestanding and is permitted but shall not be permitted in any easement area.
-Trellis shall be consistent with the size of the lot.
+The trellis shall be consistent with the size of the lot.

 Gazebos: